 The rules of TR CU 022/2011 do not apply to:

-The Technical Regulations of customs union TR CU 022/2011 does not apply to foods within the context of catering services provided at the place of production, nor to food products produced by individuals within a private non-commercial agricultural enterprise.
+The Technical Regulations of customs union TR CU 022/2011 does not apply to foods within the context of catering services provided at the place of production, nor to food products produced by individuals on private property.

 Food marking requirements